 Randomly present a discrimination target (DT) at one of the 24 distractor streams and between 75 and 175 ms after the onset of the saccade targets.
 Display the discrimination target, a tilted Gabor patch, rotated clockwise or counterclockwise by 12 ° relative to the vertical, for 25 ms to replace the vertical Gabor patch within the randomly selected distractor stream.
 Select the time window for discrimination target presentation to maximize the number of trials in which the discrimination target offset occurred before saccade onset.

-NOTE: The applied tilt level of the discrimination target was derived from pretests with the objective of producing visual discrimination performance above the chance level at attended locations.
+NOTE: The applied tilt level of the discrimination target was derived from pretests with the objective of producing visual discrimination performance above chance level at attended locations.
 The tilt level can be generally changed but experimenters should first test whether participants can properly discriminate the target angle at least at the cued locations.

 Erase all stimuli from the screen 500 ms after the onset of the saccade targets such that only the gray background remains.

 Wait for the participant to indicate the orientation of the discrimination target via the keyboard (by pressing the left arrow for counterclockwise orientations and the right arrow for clockwise orientations) and play a feedback sound whenever participants report the discrimination target orientation incorrectly.
-Start the next trial once a manual response was given.
+Automatically launch the next trial once a manual response was given.

 Data Preprocessing and Analysis

 Process the recorded eye data before proceeding to final data analysis.
-Only include trials in which the participant maintained the fixation within a 2° radius around the fixation target without blinking and initiated a saccade landing between 7° and 13° from the fixation target (i.e. within ± 30 % of the instructed saccade size).
+Only include trials in which the participant maintained fixation within a 2° radius around the fixation target without blinking and initiated a saccade landing between 7° and 13° from the fixation target (i.e. within ± 30 % of the instructed saccade size).
 Ensure that any measure of visual sensitivity was collected during the presaccadic interval by including only those trials in which the discrimination target offset occurred before the saccade onset.

 NOTE: In total, 75.7% of all trials were included in the final analyses after eye data preprocessing.